 Can I bring my dog with me?

 Yes, provided pet-friendly housing is available for you and your dog, and that you make arrangements in advance.
 Pets are allowed only in the following pet-friendly buildings with advance permission: Cabin, Office/Lab building, lower level bedrooms and hallway of Mead Residence Hall.
-NO pets are allowed in the Lodge, Kitchen & Dining Hall, upper level of Mead Residence Hall or the Mead lounge/library.
+NO pets are allowed in the Lodge, Kitchen & Dining Hall, upper level of Mead Residence Hall, the Mead lounge/library, or the Connor Forestry Center.
 Pets are expected to be under the immediate control of their owners at all times.
 Owners are responsible for cleaning up after pets and for any damage caused by pets.

 Is it okay to have my friends or family come visit while I’m working at Kemp?

 Yes, provided you have prior approval from the Superintendent or Office Manager.
 Overnight lodging for guests must be arranged in advance.
 Guests may stay up to two consecutive nights.
 Kemp users are responsible for their guest’s behavior while on the property.

 Where can I park?

 Park only in graveled parking areas shown on the map and adhere to posted signs.
 If you are unclear about where you can park, please contact any member of the Kemp staff.